Pennsylvania Paralegal Career and Salary Guide

 How to Become a Paralegal in Pennsylvania

-As there are no statewide standards or regulations for becoming a paralegal in Pennsylvania, prospective paralegals and legal assistants may take many paths to become a paralegal professional.
-Most entry-level paralegals in Pennsylvania have an associate degree in paralegal studies or have completed a paralegal or legal assistant certificate program.
-Some Pennsylvania employers may also offer on-the-job training.
+As there are no statewide standards or regulations for becoming a paralegal in Pennsylvania, prospective paralegals and legal assistants can follow various paths to become legal professionals.
+Here are the basic steps to becoming a paralegal in Pennsylvania:

 1. Earn a degree or certificate in paralegal studies.

-Though there are no mandated minimum educational requirements for paralegals in Pennsylvania, prospective paralegals and legal assistants are strongly encouraged to seek formal training or education in the field prior to seeking employment.
-To become more competitive as candidates for paralegal positions, most professionals start by completing one of the many paralegal programs in Pennsylvania offering certificates, associate’s degrees, and bachelor’s degrees.
-Currently, the American Bar Association (ABA) has approved 12 paralegal programs in Pennsylvania.1 These programs generally give students a background in substantive legal areas as well as practical training in professional skills.
+Though there are no minimum educational requirements for paralegals in Pennsylvania, prospective paralegals and legal assistants are strongly encouraged to seek formal training or education in the field before seeking employment.
+These programs generally give students a background in substantive legal areas as well as practical training in professional skills.
+To become more competitive as candidates for paralegal positions, most professionals start by completing one of the many paralegal programs in Pennsylvania offering certificates in paralegal studies, associate degrees in legal studies, and bachelor’s in paralegal studies.
+Currently, the American Bar Association (ABA) has approved 10 paralegal programs in Pennsylvania.1

 2. Gain experience.

 Through paralegal educational programs, candidates can participate in on-the-job experiences such as internships and job shadowing.
-Law firms and corporate legal departments throughout Pennsylvania may also offer real-world opportunities through internships.
+Law firms and corporate legal departments in Pennsylvania may also offer real-world opportunities through internships or on-the-job training.
+Some paralegals start in positions such as legal secretaries and move up as they gain experience.

 3. Seek certification, if desired.

-Although obtaining certification is optional for Pennsylvania paralegals, voluntary paralegal certification can be highly desirable for employers who are seeking committed and knowledgeable paralegal candidates.
+Although obtaining certification is optional for Pennsylvania paralegals, voluntary paralegal certification can be highly desirable for employers seeking committed and knowledgeable paralegal candidates.

 Paralegal Certification in Pennsylvania

-In Pennsylvania, paralegals are called paralegals or legal assistants.
 Pennsylvania state law does not currently regulate the education, training, or employment of paralegals and legal assistants.
 Within Pennsylvania, paralegals and legal assistants are classified as legal paraprofessionals and are permitted to perform certain legal tasks under the direct supervision of a qualified attorney.
-Paralegals and legal assistants are not permitted to practice law in any capacity.

-Although certification is not required, obtaining voluntary paralegal certifications can show commitment, a desire for excellence, and provide networking opportunities.
+Although certification is not required, obtaining voluntary paralegal certifications demonstrates commitment, and may provide networking opportunities.
 National organizations offer certification programs to maintain a consistent level of competency within the paralegal profession nationwide.
-The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals (AAPI) offer voluntary certification programs that are widely accepted by the industry as preparing candidates for professional excellence.
+The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals Inc. (AAPI) offer voluntary certification programs that are widely accepted by the industry as preparing candidates for professional excellence.
 Obtaining voluntary certification from these associations is highly recommended and well-respected by paralegal employers.
 For more information on national certification options, take a look at our guide Steps to Become a Paralegal.

 Pennsylvania Certification

-Once paralegals have completed a degree program, some may choose to obtain Pennsylvania paralegal certification through the Keystone Alliance of Paralegal Associations (KAPA).
+After completing a degree program, paralegals may pursue Pennsylvania paralegal certification through the Keystone Alliance of Paralegal Associations (KAPA) to enhance their credentials.
 KAPA’s Pennsylvania Certified Paralegal Credential Program (PaCP) is a voluntary certification program designed to ensure a continuing standard of excellence for paralegals and legal assistants in Pennsylvania.
+To qualify, you must meet one of the following requirements:

 Pennsylvania Paralegal Career and Salary Outlook